oejames/confluence-validator/README.md

 <img src="https://github.com/user-attachments/assets/362cbdda-f838-4854-ac9f-27b5ac609351" alt="After Image 2" width="700"/>

 ## Usage
-Upon integration into your Confluence Cloud instance, the app will add a "Last Validated" section to the content byline of pages.
-Users can click a "Validate" button to update this date or a "Request Validation" button to send a notification to the page owner via Slack.
+The app adds a "Last Validated" section to the content byline of Confluence Cloud pages.
+Users can click a "Validate" button to update this date or a "Request Validation" button to send a validation request notification via Slack.

 ## Setup Instructions